 Apache Kafka is the de facto standard for event streaming and data integration.
 It serves as the central nervous system in many architectures -- a durable, distributed log that decouples producers from consumers.
 Kafka Connect provides pre-built connectors for databases, cloud services, and file systems.

 Apache Flink is a distributed stream processing engine with strong guarantees around exactly-once processing, event-time semantics, and stateful computation.
-It handles both streaming and batch workloads through a unified API and is widely used for real-time ETL, analytics, and event-driven applications.
+It handles both streaming and batch through a unified API and is widely used for real-time ETL, analytics, and event-driven applications.

 Managed cloud services -- AWS Glue, Google Cloud Dataflow, Azure Data Factory, Amazon MWAA (managed Airflow), Confluent Cloud (managed Kafka) -- reduce operational burden but introduce vendor coupling.